jintaoyugithub/obsidian_vaults/inbox/note-mesh-shader_2025-01-16.md

 4. vertex shader -> tessellation -> geometry shader

+mesh data is processed in the gpu as vertices, batches or primitives, we don't have the access to the whole mesh.

+not be able to subtract the geometry

 - Mesh shader pipeline

+You can take mesh shader pipeline with `compute shader with hardware rasterazation`

+in traditional pipeline, each vertex will have one thread to process it, one thread output one vertex, but in mesh shader pipeline, think processing as a group way, i.e. one thread group output a primitive or bunch of vertices

+**what's the differenct with batch rendering?**

+mesh shader pipeline require additional stage to split mesh into meshlets.

 Process the vertex first and then assemble the processed vertices while the rest are still on operating